-Recent polls show that the people of Hawaii overwhelmingly support medical aid in dying as an end-of-life option.
+Recent polls show that the people of Hawaii overwhelmingly support medical aid in dying as an end-of-life option and Compassion & Choices is working to secure this option in the state.
 Hawaii’s physicians are ready to honor a person’s healthcare decisions including incorporating medical aid in dying as one of the many options for terminally ill individuals.

 Now is the time to speak out.
 Each of our voices holds great power.
 Do you remember Brittany Maynard?
 The astounding attention one young woman generated telling her story – plainly relaying both her sadness and brave resolve – proves how impactful sharing our beliefs, experiences and emotions can be.

 Add your voice to help expand end-of-life options in Hawaii.
 Why do you support medical aid in dying?
 What does this movement mean to you?
 Have you witnessed a peaceful or tragic death?
 How would the ability to make your own healthcare decisions when facing a terminal illness change your approach to treatment?

 Tell us, so that we can share it with others.
 The heart and truth of your personal story can change minds, change laws, change the world.

 In 1998, a blue-ribbon panel recommended reforms for end-of-life care in Hawaii, including the right to medical aid in dying if the dying process became prolonged and unbearable.